Enhancing weak lensing redshift distribution characterization by optimizing the Dark Energy Survey Self-Organizing Map Photo-z method: Redshift Bins and Bin Overlap

 This step adjusts the overlap values based on the scale of the data, which is crucial to ensure that the results are not skewed by differences in variance among datasets.
 The normalized Gram matrix is used as a measure of similarity in various applications, including clustering methods in machine learning (see e.g. \citealt*{gram}).

 The numerical values corresponding to the bin overlap between bin pairs in shown in Table \ref{tab:overlap}, where we also show the percent decrease in bin overlap relative to the Y3 SOM \textit{riz}.
 The SOMF \textit{riz}, Y3 SOM \textit{riz}, SOMF \textit{griz} present decreasing amount in overlap, having a reduction of 3$\%$, 23$\%$, and 25$\%$ respectively for bins 0-1; 5$\%$, 14$\%$, and 33$\%$ for bins 1-2; 0$\%$, 52$\%$, and 66$\%$ for bins 1-3; 6$\%$, 14$\%$, and 31$\%$ for bins 2-3.
 In the case of the overlap between bins 0-2 and 0-3, the amount of overlap is already small when compared to the other bin pairs.
-For those two pairs all methods yield similar results, with the Y3 SOM \textit{riz} having the best performance by a few percent for bins 0-2, and the SOMF \textit{griz} again having the best performance for bins 0-3.
+For those two pairs all methods yield similar results, with the Y3 SOM \textit{riz} having the best performance by a few percent for bins 0-2 --- where the slight increase in overlap between bins 0 and 2 when including the \textit{g}-band likely arises from residual degeneracies in galaxy spectral energy distributions at the corresponding redshifts --- and the SOMF \textit{griz} again having the best performance for bins 0-3.

 In summary, using the same data and same methodology, described in Section \ref{sec:sompz}, we can reduce the amount of bin overlap in our wide sample just by replacing the fiducial Y3 SOM algorithm used in the Y3 analysis (see \citealt*{DES:2020ebm}, \citealt*{DES:2019bxr}), described in Section \ref{sec:som}, by the SOMF algorithm (see \citealt*{Sanchez2020}) described in Section \ref{sec:mod}, and adding the \textit{g}-band information.
 By adding the \textit{g}-band, the overlap between redshift bins undergoes significant improvement.
 The fiducial Y3 SOM already shows significant reduction in bin overlap when the \textit{g}-band is added, but it is by combining the SOMF with the \textit{g}-band information that we obtain a substantial reduction in bin overlap and the best defined redshift bins.
 In the next section, we show the impact of this reduction in bin overlap on the cosmological parameters.